Nerd911/WNet/docs/index.md

 ## Conclusion

 We have demonstrated a reproduction of the paper "W-net: A Deep Model for Fully Unsupervised Image Segmentation.".
-This poster is a preview of the final blogpost we are writing for the course CS4240 Deep Learning.
 We have explained the dataset, the model, losses and postprocessing.
 Furthermore, we have demonstrated our preliminary results and explained our benchmarking approach of the project.

-As well as some shortcomings of the paper and the enclosed repository.
+We believe the code is complete and true to the paper, but we didn't get the chance to run it in the same way as the paper.